timuruski/nightmare/README.md

 remote team members without losing of who's talking about what.

 The core is open-source, mostly vanilla Rails, so it can be tweaked however your team requires.
+The structure of the app is somewhat experimental, dividing the model layer into models and records.
+This is done to enhance the clarity of the design and speed up the test-design cycle.
 There is also a plugin framework for extending things and sharing them with the community.

 ## Current development